Nebilet tablets (Nebivolol Hydrochloride)

 Seek immediate medical attention if you experience:

-- Swelling of face, lips, tongue or throat causing difficulty swallowing or breathing
+- swelling of face, lips, tongue, or throat

 Important Warnings